theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 #
 > A   number  of electors of President and Vice       President equal   to the whole number
 # D/P NSg/V/J P  NPl      P  NSg/V     V/C NSg/V/J/P+ NSg/V+    NSg/V/J P  D   NSg/J NSg/V/J
 > of Senators and Representatives in      Congress to which the District would be
-# P  NPl      V/C NPl+            NPr/J/P NPr/V+   P  I/C+  D+  NSg/V/J+ NSg/VX NSg/VX
+# P  NPl      V/C NPl+            NPr/J/P NPr/V+   P  I/C+  D+  NSg/V/J+ VX    NSg/VX
 > entitled if    it       were  a   State , but     in      no    event  more         than the least populous
 # V/J      NSg/C NPr/ISg+ NSg/V D/P NSg/V .
 NSg/C/P NPr/J/P NPr/P NSg/V+ NPr/I/V/J/Dq C/P  D   NSg/J J
 > State  ; they shall be     in      addition to those  appointed by      the States   , but     they